Agricultural Literacy Curriculum Matrix

 To enhance Activity 2: In the Good Old Days, try doing some of the activities from the In the Good Old Days Inventory activity sheet such as natural dyeing or making jam or butter.
 Instructions for dyeing wool can be found in the Hands-on With Wool activity, and instructions for making butter can be found in the Better Butter activity.
 Make up inventory activity sheets for other subjects or topic areas.
 It is a good way to assess how much your students know about a particular subject before starting a unit.

-For more classroom activities about cotton, see Supporting Questions 3 and 4 in the lesson, King Cotton.
+For more classroom activities about cotton, see Supporting Questions 3 and 4 in the lesson, Cotton's American Journey.

 Activity 2: In the Good Old Days, Adapted from Project Seasons, Shelburne Farms, Shelburne, Vermont

 Growing a Nation was funded by USDA CSREES cooperative agreement #2004-38840-01819 and developed cooperatively by: USDA, Utah State University Extension, and LetterPress Software, Inc.

 Suggested Companion Resources

 - Cotton Now & Then: Fabric-Making from Boll to Bolt

 - The Story of Seeds

 - Cotton Boll Kit

 - How Farming Planted Seeds for the Internet